NOAA-EPIC/land-da-data-uploader/README.md

     * Refer to [Environment Setup](#Environment-Setup)

 # Dataset
-* The ICs, LBCs, Natural Earth, & model's input datasets were derived from the RDHPCS, Orion.
-* The Indy Severe Weather case study datasets per SRW release version were derived from the RDHPCS, Hera.
+Datasets for the Land DA v1.0.0 Release:
+* Model Input Data
+* Observation Data
+* Sample Forcing Data
+* NOAH-MP Offline Data (Model Spec Data for Offline Vector)
+* GFS Tile Space Data (Model Spec Data for FV3 Tiles)

 # Quick Start
 1) Install miniconda per "Environment Setup" section.
-2) Establish AWS credentials.
+2) Establish AWS credentials configuration file.
+See Confluence.
-3) Save data of interest to migrate to cloud within the repository's "main" folder.
+3) Save data of interest to migrate to cloud within the repository's "main" folder & structure the data on-premise as you would like it structured in cloud.
+For example, the relative directory of "landda-data-2016.tar.gz" should be saved as "current_land_da_release_data/landda-data-2016.tar.gz" within the "main" folder on-premise for its object's key to be set as "current_land_da_release_data/landda-data-2016.tar.gz" in cloud.
 4) Execute the following command within the terminal to migrate the data: python upload_file2cloud.py -b BUCKET_NAME -f FILE_DIR_TO_MIGRATE_TO_CLOUD_INCLUDING_FILENAME